 Hello to all:

 My name is Mr. Andoscia.
 That’s pronounced ann-doe-shya.
-For those of you who simply can’t do that, I also go by Mr. A. This year I will be teaching AICE Sociology, Regular Sociology, Honors Economics, and Philosophy.
-Philosophy is a new course that I advocated for a couple of years agi and it turned out to be a huge success.
+For those of you who simply can’t do that, I also go by Mr. A. This year I will be teaching AICE Sociology (both AS and A Level), Regular Sociology, Honors Economics, and Philosophy.
 I am excited to take all of these classes to the next level.

 I have a bachelor’s degree in Social Science Education from the University of South Florida.
 That means I set out from the beginning to be a teacher.
 My first love is history.
 So, when it came time for me to figure out what I wanted to do with my life, I decided I wanted to spend it talking about history.
 I know, right!
 So I set out to be a teacher.
 It wasn’t entirely a straight line, but here I am, your teacher.